Par Four Family Entertainment Center

 In BASEBALL these are the worst pitching and throwing cues being taught to almost every player.

 If you are learning any of these you will not throw as hard as you should, your control will suffer and you will put much more stress on your shoulder and elbow.
-The last few years we are seeing many more arm injuries and Tommy John surgeries, as young as 11 years old, mainly because baseball pitchers and fielders are being taught these worst throwing cues.
+The last few years we are seeing many more arm injuries and Tommy John surgeries, as young as 11 years old, mainly because baseball pitchers and fielders are being taught the worst throwing cues.

-Almost every new pitcher that comes in (99%) is doing most of the above bad pitching cues.
+Almost every new pitcher that comes in (99%) is doing most or all of the above bad pitching cues.
 They reduce a pitchers speed an average of five or more miles per hour, hurts their control and also puts much more added stress on the arm and shoulder.
 Most new pitchers add 1 to 2 miles per hour in the first lesson because the difference is amazing when you learn what the best pitchers really do.

 Mike Sedberry's Baseball And Fastpitch